Qualys-Public/CloudView-API-Postman-Collection/README.md

 # CloudView_postman_collection

+## License
+_**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_

-Qualys CloudView API gives you many ways to integrate your programs and API calls with Qualys capabilities You can use Swagger tool to access the REST APIs we support.
-However, Postman is appropriate for testing/consuming such API based on specifications, prompting for this collection.
+Qualys CloudView API gives you ways to utilize many CloudView features and assist in integration with other products.
+You can use Swagger tool to access the REST APIs we support.
+However, Postman is appropriate for testing/consuming such APIs based on specifications, prompting for this collection.

 ## Qualys Platform URLs
 * Qualys US Platform 1 - https://qualysguard.qualys.com